-Note: Before configuring a STAR architecture ensure that the environment is upgraded to version 5.0.2 or later
+Note: Before configuring a STAR architecture ensure that the environment is upgraded to the latest maintenance build.

 STAR Execution Server with High Availability Architecture and Super NES Layer

 For complete fault tolerance Execution servers can be paired into what is called a "Super NES" and the agents can be configured to communicate with both execution servers, in the event of an execution failing within a "Super NES" the NAC will communicate with the agent via the remaining Execution Server.